tfisher013/SuperStreetViewRouter.jl/docs/src/example_usage.md

 ## City Data

-The `SuperStreetViewRouter.jl` solver accepts a [City object](https://gdalle.github.io/HashCode2014.jl/dev/api/#HashCode2014.City) which can be generated using the `HashCode2014.jl` dependency or read in from a local file.
+The `SuperStreetViewRouter.jl` solver accepts a `CityProblem` object which in turn is built from a [`City` object](https://gdalle.github.io/HashCode2014.jl/dev/api/#HashCode2014.City).
+The `City` object can be read in from a default online file or from a local file.

 ```julia
 using HashCode2014